MechanicalRock/mechanicalrock.github.io/_posts/2024-11-05-how-a-simple-configuration-almost-compromised-our-application.markdown

 #### The Solution: Disabling CloudFront Caching

 The most effective solution was to disable caching in CloudFront for sensitive routes, which resolved the issue.
-Although we could have created a custom cache policy, disabling the cache was the most practical and secure solution given the project timeline.
+Although we could have created a custom cache policy, disabling the cache was the most practical and secure solution.

 #### Lessons Learned